Cleveland Clinic logo

 Advertisement

 Renal osteodystrophy can occur when bone turnover is too fast or too slow.
-The four main types of renal osteodystrophy include:
+The three main types of renal osteodystrophy include:

-• Mixed renal osteodystrophy: Includes signs of osteitis fibrosa and osteomalacia.
+Mixed renal osteodystrophy is also a main type.
+It includes signs of both osteitis fibrosa and osteomalacia.

-People with chronic kidney disease often have higher parathyroid hormone levels.
-Parathyroid hormone balances calcium levels in your blood by transferring calcium from your bones to your blood.
-But when parathyroid hormone levels are too high, it can pull too much calcium from your bones.
-When this occurs, fibrous cysts can form in your bones, making them weak.
+If you have CKD, you’re at a greater risk of having higher parathyroid hormone levels.
+Parathyroid hormone transfers calcium from your bones to your blood.
+This balances calcium levels in your blood.
+If parathyroid hormone levels are too high, it can pull too much calcium from your bones.
+When this happens, fibrous cysts can form in your bones and make them weak.

 Osteomalacia